 The journey of 'Abdu'l-Baha's Tablet to The Hague

-A photo chronology — In December 1919 ‘Abdu’l-Bahá wrote His Letter to the Central Organisation for a Durable Peace.
+A photo chronology — In December 1919 ‘Abdu’l-Bahá wrote His Letter to the Central Organization for a Durable Peace.
 In this comprehensive letter He offered the Bahá’í vision on achieving and preserving universal peace.
-Since the secretary’s office of this peace organisation was located in The Hague, the Netherlands, this letter became known as the Tablet to The Hague. — Instead of the word ‘letter’, Bahá’ís often prefer the word ‘tablet’ to emphasise the authority and durability of the text by referring to a flat stone with inscriptions. — The two Persian couriers who delivered the letter to the Netherlands used the name Tablet of Peace (Lawh-i-Sulh).
+Since the secretary’s office of this peace organization was located in The Hague, the Netherlands, this letter became known as the Tablet to The Hague. — Instead of the word ‘letter’, Bahá’ís often prefer the word ‘tablet’ to emphasize the authority and durability of the text by referring to a flat stone with inscriptions. — The two Persian couriers who delivered the letter to the Netherlands used the name Tablet of Peace (Lawh-i-Sulh).

 Ten years ago (2009) Mr. ‘Alí Nakhjavání, former member of the Universal House of Justice, suggested that the circumstances of ‘Abdu’l-Bahá’s Tablet to The Hague should be investigated and recorded.
 The National Spiritual Assembly of the Bahá’ís of the Netherlands thereupon requested Dr. Jelle de Vries, author of the book The Babi Question You Mentioned … The origins of the Bahá’í Community in the Netherlands, 1844-1962, to prepare a detailed chronology of the events related to the delivery of the tablet.